Phase transition for accessibility percolation on hypercubes: Introduction

-\end{theorem} {\bf Remark.} A few days before the post of this article, we noted that a paper \cite{Martinsson15} was posted in January 2015, which proved the version of \eqref{eq-mainthm-lower} (without analyzing the critical window for the phase transition) for the case of $\beta \geq 0.002$.
-While we acknowledge the priority of \cite{Martinsson15}, we emphasize that our work was carried out independently; our method is rather different and allows to derive the result for all $0<\beta\leq 1$.
+\begin{remark} A few days before the post of this article, we noted that a paper \cite{Martinsson15} was posted in January 2015, which proved the version of \eqref{eq-mainthm-lower} (without analyzing the critical window for the phase transition) for the case of $\beta \geq 0.002$.
+While we acknowledge the priority of \cite{Martinsson15}, we emphasize that our work was carried out independently; our method is rather different and allows us to derive the result for all $0<\beta\leq 1$. \end{remark}

-The accessibility percolation was studied by \cite{BBS14}, where they proved \eqref{eq-mainthm-upper} and conjectured \eqref{eq-mainthm-lower} (both in a slightly weaker form).
-Our Theorem~\ref{thm-main} completes the picture and describes a sharp phase transition for the accessibility percolation on hypercubes.
+Accessibility percolation on hypercubes with backsteps (i.e., when the hypercube graph is undirected as we have assumed at the beginning) was studied in \cite{BBS14}, where they proved \eqref{eq-mainthm-upper} and conjectured \eqref{eq-mainthm-lower} (both in a slightly weaker form).
+Our Theorem~\ref{thm-main} completes the picture and describes a sharp phase transition for this problem.

-An analogue of Theorem~\ref{thm-main} on accessibility percolation for hypercubes without back steps (i.e., one is restricted to paths of minimal length between the starting and ending vertices) was established by \cite{HM14}, which improves previous results \cite{BBS13, SK14} on the same question.
-The accessibility percolation has also been studied on regular trees \cite{BBS13, NK13, RZ13, Chen14} and on spherically symmetric trees \cite{CGR14}.
-In addition, the Hamiltonian increasing path on complete graph was studied in \cite{LL14}.
+An analogue of Theorem~\ref{thm-main} on accessibility percolation on hypercubes without backsteps (i.e., when the edges of the hypercube are directed toward the vertex with the greater number of ones) was established by \cite{HM14}.
+Under the same setting, \cite{BBS13} gives the asymptotic distribution of the number of accessible paths when $x$ is in a different regime.
+Accessibility percolation has also been studied on N-ary trees \cite{NK13,RZ13,Chen14} and on spherically symmetric trees \cite{CGR14}.
+In addition, the Hamiltonian increasing path on the complete graph was studied in \cite{LL14}.